-Brad Downey has consolidated a reputation for himself in the street art community as an artist who has a flair for navigating gray areas in the society.
-His work in public is an expert combination of culture and sensationalism, which are both presented and partnered with media friendly and pop culture acceptable imagery.
+Brad Downey has consolidated a reputation for himself in the street art community as an artist who has a flair for navigating gray areas in society.
+His work in public is an expert combination of culture and sensationalism, which are both presented and partnered with media-friendly and pop culture acceptable imagery.

 I’m Lovin It mural

 Case in point, Brad Downey’s McDonald’s mural proves that art is made up of more than the audience’s understanding of the subject or object included in the art; it is an idea that lives, grows and mutates in the audience’s imagination.
 As a result of his unique perspective on art, the McDonald’s mural received a lot of attention partly because it did not contain any humoristic slogans or any disruption by rats, as is common with other well-known street artists.
 The piece was also not intended to be a McDonald advertisement; this commercial mural was created ironically and was anticipated to serve as a radical and controversial piece for the urban art rebel.

 Downey created the McDonald mural when the University of Leuphana (where the mural was created) was undergoing a rebranding process.
 The university’s branding strategy was intended to raise school fees, which made the students unhappy.
 In response to the rebranding, Downey created the mural to address the issue.
 Downey’s mural is the perfect example of how street art can help manipulate the reality of the situation to pass across a message and generate interest.